CharloLeRigolo/ArmUs/README.md

 - dynamixel_sdk
 - dynamixel_interface

-run theses commands to install packages available in rosdep:
+run these commands to install packages available in rosdep:
 ```
 sudo apt install ros-noetic-joy
 ```

-Some packages needs to be cloned directly from Github as they aren't maintained in rosdep, To clone them, first make */catkin_ws/src/* your working directory:
+Some packages need to be cloned directly from Github as they aren't maintained in rosdep, To clone them, first make */catkin_ws/src/* your working directory:
 ```
 cd ~/catkin_ws/src